 The best way to serve cookies, vegan, or not is with a glass of creamy beverage.
 It can be a vegan smoothie or a glass of soy milk, or almond milk.
-Vanilla almond milk makes the most delicious combo with these cookies. or
+Vanilla almond milk makes the most delicious combo with these peanut butter cookies.

 Is peanut butter good for you?

-can be seen as high in calories and fat.
+Peanut butter can be seen as high in calories and fat.
 However, if eaten in moderate amounts, it’s a great addition to a vegan diet or low-carb diet.
-In fact, provides many health benefits.
-Let’s see what you get in 1 cup of :
+In fact, peanut butter provides many health benefits.
+Let’s see what you get in 1 cup of peanut butter: